WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### getAPMHeader( callback )
 <details>
-<summary>Use this API to get the SDK computed APM header in key value format.</summary>
+<summary>Use this API to get the SDK-computed DX APM header in key-value format.</summary>

 Parameters:
--  callback is a function which expects an (array of alternating key, value pairs)
+-  callback is a function that expects an array of alternating key/value pairs.
--  callback is a function which expects a dictionary or map of key, value pairs
+-  callback is a function that expects a dictionary or map of key/value pairs.

 ```